 Adult-Gerontology Nurse Practitioner - Primary Care (AGNP-PC)

 The Doctor of Nursing Practice (DNP) program with an Adult-Gerontology Nurse Practitioner Primary Care (AGNP-PC) clinical specialty prepares the nurse for advanced practice in a primary care setting.
-The focus of the clinical sequence is on the adult and adolescent client and his/her response to actual or potential health care needs.
+The focus of the clinical sequence is on the adult and adolescent client and their response to actual or potential health care needs.

 Primary care includes the assumption of accessible, accountable, comprehensive, coordinated first-contact care, as well as longitudinal management.
-Opportunity is provided to study the theoretical foundation of nursing practice with the development of practice models of primary care.
+Opportunity is also provided to study the theoretical foundation of nursing practice with the development of practice models of primary care.
 Advanced assessment and diagnostic reasoning are taught as the basis for nursing management.